Healthcare Supply Chain Management

 Automate your manual processes

 Automating your healthcare facilities inventory management will reduce manual data entry which is prone to error and takes up valuable staff time on non-optimally productive activities.

-Less paperwork and the use of mobile computers such as Zebra TC51-HC or MC40-HC employing wireless connections, RFID, and barcode technology will enhance both your visibility of stock and increase the accuracy of stock.
+Less paperwork and the use of mobile computers such as Zebra TC52-HC employing wireless connections, RFID, and barcode technology will enhance both your visibility of stock and increase the accuracy of stock.

-The process starts with the accurate capturing of data from the outset to reduce costs, this can be achieved by using data capturing technologies such as Zebra DS8100 scanner and Zebra TC51-HC mobile computer – that data, with VisionID’s solution, will help you manage your inventory, forecast demand, handle recall management among many other benefits.
+The process starts with the accurate capturing of data from the outset to reduce costs, this can be achieved by using data capturing technologies such as Zebra DS8100 scanner and Zebra TC52-HC mobile computer – that data, with VisionID’s solution, will help you manage your inventory, forecast demand, handle recall management among many other benefits.

 What did improving supply chain management mean to Dijon University Hospital in France?